bkpsu/NodeMCU-Home-Automation-Sensor/README.md

 ESP8266WiFi by Ivan Grokhotkov (v 1.0.0 or higher)
 PubSubClient by Nick O'Leary (v 2.6.0 or higher)
 WiFiManager by tzapu (v 0.12.0 or higher)

+**Note 3** As of 9/3/2018, work on this software project is halted, in favor of using ESPEasy as the firmware.
+I will leave the project file as-is, in case you don't want to move to ESPEasy, but I recommend using ESPEasy since it's actively developed and supports many more sensors already.

 [![Arduino Programming Video](https://img.youtube.com/vi/uDsnqi1Vl4U/0.jpg)](https://img.youtube.com/vi/uDsnqi1Vl4U)